pdxrconf/pdxrconf.github.io/content/faq.md

 Register/get a ticket [here](https://www.eventbank.com/event/11944/register/)

 ## What about food?
- There will be food!
-Beverages are available at all times throughout the building and Lunch is included with the ticket.
-At this time no breakfast included, but there will be Coffee/Tea/Water available at all breaks.
-In addition, there will be a reception afterwards with Adult Beverages and light appetizers available, included with your ticket.
+ There will be food!<br>
+	Breakfast pastries will be available during the registration period before the welcoming remarks.
+	Coffee, tea and water are available at all the breaks.
+	A box lunch is included with the ticket.
+	Finally, there will be a reception afterwards with adult beverages and light appetizers available!

 ## Will you provide lunch?

-Included in the ticket price is a box lunch from Microsoft Catering (Gluten free options are available)
+Included in the ticket price is a box lunch (Gluten free options are available)

 ## What about next year (2020)?